-Scottish University startup RAB-Microfluidics won the University Startup World Cup 2017 and can now call themselves world champions.
-The two students have invented a sort of chip, which is able to foresee expensive breakdowns in ultra heavy machinery.
-Read a lot more about the invention here.
+Scottish University startup RAB-Microfluidics won the University Startup World Cup 2017 and can now call themselves world champions!
+The two students have invented a chip which is able to foresee expensive breakdowns in ultra heavy machinery.
+Read more about the invention here.

-– RAB-Microfluidics certainly deserved to win.
-Not only is their idea absolutely outstanding as has an overwhelming business-potential.
-It is also incredibly usable for the some of the biggest players in wind-industry, drilling-industry, and shipping, says Venture Cup CEO Human Shojaee.
+RAB-Microfluidics certainly deserved to win.
+Not only is their idea absolutely outstanding as it has an overwhelming business-potential.
+It is also incredibly usable for the some of the biggest players in wind, drilling-industry, and shipping, says Venture Cup CEO Human Shojaee.